-- 1.1 This report shall be read in conjunction with the first, second and third reports of the trustee on the state of the Debtor's business and financial affairs, dated respectively September 4, 2020, October 19, 2020 and December 1, 2020, filed in the Court record. - 1.2 In preparing this report, and making the comments herein, the NOI Trustee (as defined below) has namely been provided with, and has relied upon, financial information provided by the Debtor and discussions with management of the Debtor ("Management"). - 1.3 The Debtor, 168662 Canada Inc., operates its business under "Lilianne Lingerie", "Moments intimes" and "Body & Beach" brands (hereafter "Lilianne"), was founded in July 1989 and is a privately held corporation constituted under the Canada Business Corporations Act. - 1.4 Lilianne is a retailer of lingerie garments, accessories and swimwear in the provinces of Québec and New Brunswick.
+- 1.1 This report shall be read in conjunction with the first, second, third and fourth reports of the trustee on the state of the Debtor's business and financial affairs, dated respectively September 4, October 19 and December 1st, 2020 and January 18, 2021, filed in the Court record. - 1.2 In preparing this report, and making the comments herein, the NOI Trustee (as defined below) has namely been provided with, and has relied upon, financial information provided by the Debtor and discussions with management of the Debtor ("Management"). - 1.3 The Debtor, 168662 Canada Inc., operates its business under "Lilianne Lingerie", "Moments intimes" and "Body & Beach" brands (hereafter "Lilianne"), was founded in July 1989 and is a privately held corporation constituted under the Canada Business Corporations Act. - 1.4 Lilianne is a retailer of lingerie garments, accessories and swimwear in the provinces of Québec and New Brunswick.
 It operates 27 Lilianne Lingerie stores, 9 Moments intimes stores, 7 Body & Beach stores and 2 combined stores, in addition to its online sales. - 1.5 Although the company has stores in large centers, Lilianne has a strong presence in the region, where it often operates stores in small shopping centers that are not well served by the competition. - 1.6 It employed approximately 214 employees in its stores, warehouse and head office at the moment of the filing of the NOI. - 1.7 Although Lilianne was historically profitable in prior years, the COVID-19 pandemic has had negative effects on the activities of the company, particularly by forcing it to close from March to June 2020 like most retailers across Canada and around the world.
 Therefore, in March 2020, Lilianne was forced to temporarily lay off all its store employees, as well as a significant number of employees working at its head office and warehouse.
 Some head office employees have been laid off permanently and the company has also lowered its opening hours after reopening in June 2020 to reduce costs. - 1.8 Even following the reopening of the stores, the situation remained complicated due to the decrease in attendance at malls as well in the change in consumption habits, including a significant decrease in the swimsuits demand.
-Moreover, uncertainty remained, including around the continued access to the stores. - 1.9 Prior to filing its Notice of Intention, Lilianne started negotiations with some of its landlords to reduce the financial burden caused by the high rents compared to the lower revenues generated in the shopping malls where all of its stores are located. - 1.10 Following these negotiations, which did not lead to significant reductions in rent obligations, and the significant decrease in attendance in malls as well as the drastic reduction in the consumption of swimsuits due to the COVID-19 pandemic, Management decided to implement a formal restructuring plan. - 1.11 Management explains that the financial difficulties are mainly attributable to the COVID-19 pandemic, since it lead to the closure of all the stores from March to June 2020, which had a significant impact on the Lilianne's revenues since March 2020.
-The performance of swimwear also remains difficult since the gradual reopening of stores, and it is expected to worsen until this summer.
+Moreover, uncertainty remained, including around the continued access to the stores. - 1.9 Prior to filing its Notice of Intention, Lilianne started negotiations with some of its landlords to reduce the financial burden caused by the high rents compared to the lower revenues generated in the shopping malls where all of its stores are located. - 1.10 Following these negotiations, which did not lead to significant reductions in rent obligations, and the significant decrease in attendance in malls as well as the drastic reduction in the consumption of swimsuits due to the COVID-19 pandemic, Management decided to implement a formal restructuring plan.